-\begin{rem}\rm {\bf Higher dimensional partial duality.} Such an easy interpretation of partial duality for $[2]$-colored graphs easily allows to make a higher dimensional generalization for $[D]$-colored graphs $\Gamma$.
-Namely, fix a set $I$ of $D$ colors out of the total number of $D+1$ colors, and let $S$ be a subset of $D$-bubbles in $\cB^I$.
-The {\it partial dual $\Gamma^S$ relative to $S$} is a $[D]$-colored graph obtained from $\Gamma$ by a permutation of the colors of the edges in $S$.
+\begin{rem}[Higher dimensional partial duality] Such an easy interpretation of partial duality for $[2]$-coloured graphs easily allows to make a higher dimensional generalization for $[D]$-coloured graphs $\Gamma$.
+Namely, fix a set $I$ of $D$ colours out of the total number of $D+1$ colours, and let $S$ be a subset of $D$-bubbles in $\cB^I$.
+The {\it partial dual $\Gamma^S$ relative to $S$} is a $[D]$-coloured graph obtained from $\Gamma$ by a permutation of the colours of the edges in $S$.

-In this case the word ``duality" is appropriate.
-It is rather an action of a symmetric group $S_D$ on colors of edges of bubbles of $S$.
+In this case the word ``duality'' is inappropriate.
+It is rather an action of a symmetric group $S_D$ on colours of edges of bubbles of $S$.
 In the hypermap case, $D=2$.
 This group is isomorphic to $\Z_2$, so the partial duality corresponds to the only nontrivial element of order 2.
-But for higher $D$ the group $S_D$ contains higher order elements so they will not be ``dualities" anymore.
+But for higher $D$ the group $S_D$ contains higher order elements so they will not be ``dualities'' anymore.

 This concept of higher dimensional partial duality is completely unexplored up to now.
 It would be very interesting to study it.
 In particular, is it true that if the realization $|\Gamma|$ of $\Gamma$ through its direct complex $\Delta(\Gamma)$ is a manifold, then the realization of its partial dual $|\Gamma^S|$ is also a manifold?
 How partial duality affects the (co)homology groups $H_*(\Delta(\Gamma))$? \end{rem}